-Gary will always liase closely on this provision, including providing specifications and standards, and liasing with contractors and site managers to ensure the smooth flowing of the commission.
+Gary will always liase closely on this provision, including providing specifications and standards, and liaising with contractors and site managers to ensure the smooth flowing of the commission.

-As well as the client liasion role, the artist's preparations include the inspection of the site and any final touches required before work begins.
+As well as the client liaison role, the artist's preparations include the inspection of the site and any final touches required before work begins.
 Depending on the scale of the works this role can also include the provision of access equipment and suitable safety measures including signage and public safety.
-Gary also provides full risk assesment for the works carried out on site.
+Gary also provides full risk assessment for the works carried out on site.

 The first step in the fabrication of a mosaic is the cartoon.
 This is a drawing of the agreed design on paper at the full scale of the finished artwork and in lateral inversion (mirror image).
 This drawing also carries important reference markings for the construction of the mosaic and its re-assembly on site when completed.